apache/spark/CONTRIBUTING.rst

 -   Follow our project's `Coding style and best practices`_.

-    These are things that aren't currently enforced programtically (either because they are too hard or just not yet done.)
+    These are things that aren't currently enforced programmatically (either because they are too hard or just not yet done.)

 -   `Rebase your fork <http://stackoverflow.com/a/7244456/1110993>`__, squash